zk2275/p8105_hw2_zk2275/Homework2.md

 The result contains 2355 observations of 8 variables related to the participants’ baseline demographics and amyloid $\beta$ 42/40 ratio measured every two years from the baseline to the eighth year.
-Among the 471 participants, 205 are female, 142 are APOE4 carriers.
-The average current age at baseline is 65.05, and the average length of education at baseline is 16.38 years.
+Among the 471 participants, 0 are female, 142 are APOE4 carriers.
+The average current age at baseline is 65.05 (years old), and the average length of education at baseline is 16.38 years.